-As a Minor Field Studies institution the Institute prioritizes essay topics in the field of human rights and related areas of international law, related to the conditions in developing countries.
+As a Minor Field Studies institution, RWI prioritizes essay topics in the field of human rights and related areas of international law, related to the conditions in developing countries.

 What is required from the applicant?